PlasmaPy/PlasmaPy/docs/glossary.rst

    :sorted:

    alias
-      An abbreviated version of a commonly used function from `plasmapy.formulary`.
+      An abbreviated version of a commonly used function that is intended primarily for interactive use.
 Aliases are named with a trailing underscore (e.g., `~plasmapy.formulary.speeds.cs_`).

    args
       An abbreviation for `positional arguments`_.